 For more information contact Al Baker at 326-2422, Room 154A, College Drive Campus or Room 201Q, Technology Drive Campus.

 The international honor society for two-year colleges was chartered in Spring 1994.
 Membership is open to students with a 3.25 GPA and at least 18 credit hours that can be applied toward an associate's degree.
 The Chapter encourages scholarship and provides leadership, service and fellowship opportunities.
 Members can participate in honors activities and compete for Phi Theta Kappa transfer scholarships.

 For information, contact Dan Bailey, at 326-2028, Room 323B, College Drive Campus, or John Davis at 326-2498, Room 201V, Technology Drive Campus.

 Visit Phi Theta Kappa on the web: www.ptk.org

 Rotaract provides opportunities for students ages 18 to 30 to develop skills, address community needs, and work with the local Rotary Club.

 For more information, contact Molly Webb at 326-2231, Room 201W, Technology Drive Campus.

-Sigma Kappa Delta is an English honor society for two-year colleges.
-It fosters students interest in all aspects of English, including literature, language, and both creative and critical writing.
+Sigma Kappa Delta’s Mu Delta chapter at Ashland Community and Technical College is an English honor society for two-year colleges.
+The club promotes academic excellence and fosters students interest in all aspects of English, including literature, language, and both creative and critical writing.